-- ensure that the same professional standards are always applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity. - 2.2 Teachers are required to comply with the Teachers' Standards September 1st 2012, in particular Part 2 Personal and Professional Standards. - 2.3 All Adults must be familiar with and act in accordance with Part 1 of Keeping Children Safe in Education DfE September (statutory), Working Together to Safeguard Children July 2018 HM Government (statutory), Prevent Duty Guidance July 2015 HM Government (statutory), 'The Prevent duty departmental advice for schools and childcare providers' DfE June 2015 and 'Guidance for safer working practice for those working with children and young people in education settings' October 2015 (non statutory). - 2.4 An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action.
+- ensure that the same professional standards are always applied regardless of culture, disability, gender, language, racial origin, religious belief and/or sexual identity. - 2.2 Teachers are required to comply with the Teachers' Standards September 1st 2012, in particular Part 2 Personal and Professional Standards. - 2.3 All Adults must be familiar with and act in accordance with Part 1 of Keeping Children Safe in Education DfE September 2020 (statutory), Working Together to Safeguard Children July 2018 HM Government (statutory), Prevent Duty Guidance July 2015 HM Government (statutory), 'The Prevent duty departmental advice for schools and childcare providers' DfE June 2015 and 'Guidance for safer working practice for those working with children and young people in education settings' May 2019 (non statutory).
+They must be STEPS trained and follow our STEPS therapeutic model for Behaviour as laid out in the Behaviour Policy. - 2.4 An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies is likely to be subject to disciplinary action.